bobbycomet/Grix-Preview/README.md

 **What it shows:**
 - All detected WiFi chips (PCI and USB), matched by vendor/product ID
-- Current kernel module status (loaded / installed but not loaded / not installed)
+- Current kernel module status (loaded/installed but not loaded / not installed)
 - rfkill status (soft and hard block detection)
 - NetworkManager and wpa_supplicant / iwd service state